 For the first few weeks after giving birth, I essentially lived in stretchy night dresses 24/7.
 I was still in pain after my delivery from the stitches, swelling, and bruising.
 The last thing I wanted to do was put on pants.
 A soft nightie with a low V-neck and spaghetti straps is easy and accessible to facilitate nursing (if you have chosen to breastfeed).

 Right alongside my nightie, a plush, cozy robe was a must.
-It was particularly useful when having to open the door to the mailman or unexpected visitors.
+It was particularly useful when I had to open the door to the mailman or unexpected visitors.

-When I wasn't wearing leggings, I absolutely loved cozying up in roomy sweatpants.
-Especially for that first month after giving birth when I couldn't face tight leggings quite yet.
-I'm obsessed with these Monrow ones that look casual yet cool—perfect for when you have visitors or for strolling around.
+When I wasn't wearing leggings, I absolutely loved cozying up in roomy sweatpants, especially for that first month after giving birth when I couldn't face tight leggings quite yet.
+I'm obsessed with these Monrow ones that look casual yet cool.
+They're perfect for when you have visitors or for strolling around.

 I was on maternity leave throughout fall and winter, so an oversize cozy sweater—easy for breastfeeding—was a must.
 Wrap sweaters are also a chic option.